Houdini 20.5 Nodes TOP nodes

 This is a generic ML training node that can solve regression problems.
 In ML, regression means training a feedforward neural network (a model) so it can closely approximate a continuous function from a fixed number of input variables to a fixed number of output variables.
 In Houdini, this function may be provided in the form of a procedural network.
 See Machine Learning documentation for more general information.

-For example, regression ML may learn how to realistically deform a character based on its rig pose, improving over linear blend skinning, as shown by the ML Deformer content library scene.
+For example, regression ML may learn how to realistically deform a character based on its rig pose to improve over linear blend skinning.
+See ML Deformer Content Library.
 In this case, you use ML to learn the function that maps a rig pose to a skin deformation.

 The trained model produced by ML Regression Train is written out to disk in ONNX format.
 The easiest way to bring this model into Houdini is the ML Regression Inference tool.